AbsaOSS/cobrix/README.md

 ```

 ## Reading ASCII text file
 Cobrix is primarily designed to read binary files, but you can directly use some internal functions to read ASCII text files.
-In ASCII text files, records are separated with newlines.
+In ASCII text files, records are separated by newlines.

 Working example 1:
 ```scala